browserengineering/book/book/scheduling.md

 ```

-This way it's ultimately the primary thread that calls `evaljs`,.
+This way it's ultimately the primary thread that calls `evaljs`.
 But
-now we have two threads accessing the `task_runner`: the main thread,
+now we have two threads accessing the `task_runner`: the primary thread,
 to run tasks, and the timer thread, to add them.
 This is a [race
 condition](https://en.wikipedia.org/wiki/Race_condition) that can
 cause all sorts of bad things to happen, so we need to make sure only